-ELLEN MACARTHUR FOUNDATION BPA COMMENT ON THEIR MAY 2019 REPORT
+OPA COMMENT ON THEIR MAY 2019 REPORT

-The Ellen MacArthur Foundation (EMF) used to say that oxo plastic simply fragmented, but having engaged with our scientists they no longer say that.
-They admit in their May 2019 report that "oxo-degradable" plastics are manufactured so that they can degrade faster than conventional plastics and that they do become biodegradable, but they say that "it is not yet possible accurately to predict the duration of the biodegradation for such plastics."
+The Ellen MacArthur Foundation (EMF) used to say that oxo-bio plastic simply fragmented, but they no longer say that.
+They admit in their May 2019 report that "oxo-degradable" plastics (they mean oxo-biodegradable plastics) are manufactured so that they can degrade faster than conventional plastics and that they do become biodegradable, but they say that "it is not yet possible accurately to predict the duration of the biodegradation for such plastics.

-Nobody claims that it is possible accurately to predict the duration of the biodegradation.
 It never will be possible, for the reasons mentioned below, and for that reason a broad indication only can be given as to timescale.
 It is however possible to say with certainty that at any given time and place in the open environment an oxo-biodegradable plastic item will become biodegradable significantly more quickly than an ordinary plastic item.
 That is the point. - Do we want ordinary plastic which can lie or float around for decades, or oxo-biodegradable plastic which will be recycled back into nature much more quickly?
 Of course, we don't want plastic in the sea at all, but that is not the present reality.